ibrahimjamil/portfolio/content/about/index.md

 Hy!
 I'm Ibrahim jamil, I did my Bachelors from [University of central punjab](https://ucp.edu.pk/) in Computer Science and Engineering.

 I am a full stack developer with 4+ years of experience in making saas applications both frontend and backend.
-I am also interested in devops, i done one or two projects on that in docker, kubernetes and github-actions.
+I am also interested in devops, i done one or two projects on that in docker, kubernetes.

 I also have certification relevant to my expertise [NodeJS Microservices](https://udemy-certificate.s3.amazonaws.com/pdf/UC-1c1b51a9-3d88-45b2-8b6a-d3956ec1ba68.pdf)<br/>